Jemima-IV/Jemima-IV/README.md

 ## Current Projects

 - **Customer Churn Prediction in telecommunication**:
-  Developed a machine learning model to predict customer churn for a telecom company.
+  This project uses machine learning to predict customer churn in the telecom industry.
+  By analyzing customer behavior, service usage, and account details, the model identifies users likely to leave.
+  The insights help businesses take proactive measures to improve retention.
-- **[Online recipe sharing Website]**: [Brief description of your project]
+- **[Online recipe sharing Website]**:
+  TheOnlineRecipeSharingWebsiteisaplatformwhereuserscan
+  share, discover, and explore avarietyofrecipes.
+Thewebsiteallows users tocreateanaccount,submittheirfavoriterecipes,and categorize thembasedoningredients,instruction.
+Inaddition,users canleavecommentsorfeedback

 ## Connect With Me